GeekLaunch/geeklaunch.github.io/content/blog/make-invalid-states-unrepresentable.md

 accepts_color(Color::Rgba(255, 255, 255, 0));
 ```

 Turns out, all of the representable states are also valid states!
-This means that our sets $\mathbb{R}$ and $\mathbb{V}$ are equal, and no runtime error handling is necessary.
+This means that our sets $\mathcal{R}$ and $\mathcal{V}$ are equal, and no runtime error handling is necessary.

 Before I continue, let's take a step back and evaluate how we can benefit from coding like this: